Hôtel de Besenval: The Solothurn – Paris Axis: The return of the furniture and the families de Besenval and de Broglie

 Some members of the House of Broglie are the descendants of the French line of the family de Besenval.
 Pierre Victor de Besenval's sister Théodora Élisabeth Catherine, Marquise de Broglie (1718–1777), was married since 1733 to Charles Guillaume Louis, Marquis de Broglie (1716–1786), a cousin of Maréchal Victor-François, Duc de Broglie, on whose orders Pierre Victor de Besenval had withdrawn the troops from Paris on 14 July 1789.
 However, the couple later separated, whereupon Pierre Victor de Besenval's sister moved to the Hôtel de Besenval and took care of the household for her brother.
 But the connections between the families de Besenval and de Broglie never broke.
 On the contrary.
 In 1884, Jeanne Eméline Cabot de Dampmartin (1864–1901), granddaughter of Amédée, Comte de Besenval (1809–1899), married François, Prince de Broglie (1851–1939).
 In 1910, their son, Jean Amédée Marie Anatole, Prince de Broglie (1886–1918), married Marguerite Séverine Philippine Decazes de Glücksbierg.
-Amédée de Besenval's (1809–1899) father Martin Louis, Comte de Besenval (1780–1853), was raised to the hereditary rank of a comte by King Charles X on 18 March 1830.
+Amédée de Besenval's (1809–1899) father, Martin Louis, Comte de Besenval (1780–1853), was raised to the hereditary rank of comte by King Charles X on 18 March 1830.
 Consequently, Amédée inherited the title.
-It was the highest level of ennoblement that the family de Besenval achieved.
+This was the highest level of ennoblement the family de Besenval achieved.

 The arms of alliance of Théodora Élisabeth Catherine, Marquise de Broglie, née de Besenval de Brunstatt (1718–1777).

-The descendants of this extended branch of the family de Besenval, the family de Broglie – Cabot de Dampmartin, also had the extensive family archive in their possession until 1980 with many original documents, also from the possession of Pierre Victor de Besenval and therefore with relevance for the history of the Hôtel de Besenval (75 boxes with documents, mostly from the 17th, 18th and 19th centuries).
+The descendants of this extended branch of the family de Besenval, the family de Broglie–Cabot de Dampmartin, also had the extensive family archive in their possession until 1980 with many original documents, also from the possession of Pierre Victor de Besenval and therefore with relevance for the history of the Hôtel de Besenval (75 boxes of documents, mostly dating from the 17th, 18th and 19th centuries).
 For many years the family archive was located on the estate of the family de Broglie, the Château de Broglie.
 Béatrix Marie Nadine, Princesse de Broglie, née de Faucigny Lucinge et Coligny (1902–1990), wife of Eugène Marie Amédée, Prince de Broglie (1891–1957), who was the son of François, Prince de Broglie (1851–1939), handed over the family archive to the Fondation pour l'histoire des Suisses dans le Monde in 1980 to exhibit it in their museum at the Château de Penthes.
 After the bankruptcy and dissolution of the Fondation pour l'histoire des Suisses dans le Monde in 2021, the archive of the family de Besenval was transferred to the state archive of the Canton of Solothurn, the hometown of the family de Besenval.
 However, by far the largest part of the collection of the dissolved Fondation pour l'histoire des Suisses dans le Monde was auctioned off on 20 and 21 September 2022 by the auction house Piguet in Geneva, including other heirlooms from the family de Besenval.